-A ‘404 – not found’ is a status code that a browser receives from the server when a webpage or URL that a user is looking for is not found for a certain reason.
-This status code is displayed as an error message on the user’s browser screen.
-Prominent reasons for 404 errors are:
+A ‘404 – not found’ is a status code that a browser receives from the server when a webpage or URL that a user is looking for is not available on the server for a reason.
+Web browsers display the status code as an error message on the user’s browser screen.
+Common reasons for 404 errors are:

 - the URL a user looking for has been moved to another URL without proper redirection, or

 - the URL has been deleted permanently, or